Burial of Ashes at St. Mary's

 At St. Mary's we allow the placement of a small wooden cross or of a small vase or a marker on a stake.

-A small vase or marker on a stake costs £84 with £16 going to the diocese and £68 to the parish.
+A small vase or marker on a stake costs £89 with £17 going to the diocese and £72 to the parish.

 We want to help all people feel like they are able to remember their loved ones in an appropriate manner.
-Please consult with the parish priest before adding anything to avoid the unfortunate situaion of having to have items removed.
+Please consult with the parish priest before adding anything to a plot to avoid the unfortunate situaion of having to have items removed.
 Any 'unlawful introduction of memorials of any kind into a churchyard is likely to be required by the chancellor to remove it and ordered to meet the cost of doing so.' - Churchyard Regulations